-FHA will approve or deny the consultant's application to be listed on the FHA 203(k) Consultant Roster, based upon the information submitted.
+FHA will approve or deny the consultant's application to be listed on the FHA 203(k) Consultant Roster based upon the information submitted.
 Inclusion of a consultant on the list means only that the consultant has met the qualifications prescribed by FHA for placement on the Roster; it does not create or imply a warranty or endorsement by FHA of the consultant, nor does it represent a warranty of any work performed by the consultant.
-If a consultant already on the Roster is found to not be in compliance with requirements of the 203(k) program, the consultant may be removed from the roster.
+If a consultant already on the roster is found to not be in compliance with requirements of the 203(k) program, the consultant may be removed from the roster.

 Consultant Identification Numbers

 Each applicant who meets the 203(k) program requirements will be issued a Consultant Identification (ID) number and will be informed of their recertification due date.
 This number will be needed by the consultant prior to doing any work associated with any 203(k) loan.
 The Consultant ID number will be used to assist the Department in evaluating the work of consultants.
 Mortgagees must enter the Consultant ID number on the insurance application screen and will not be able to process 203(k) cases without it.